rileywheadon/ffa-docs/docs/eda-change-points.md

 ## Pettitt Test

-The **Pettitt Test** is used to identify abrupt changes in the mean of a time series.
+The **Pettitt Test** identifies abrupt changes in the mean of a time series.

 - Null hypothesis: There are no abrupt changes in the time series mean.
 - Alternative hypothesis: There is _one_ abrupt change in the time series mean.